ActiveState/go-ansi/README.md

        -s          show SAUCE record without generating output -v          show version information

 There are certain cases where you need to set options for proper rendering.
 However, this is occasionally.
 Results turn out well with the built-in defaults.
-You may launch ansigo with the option `-e` to get a list of basic examples.
+You may launch go-ansi with the option `-e` to get a list of basic examples.
 Note that columns is restricted to `BIN` and `TND` files, it won't affect other file types.

 ## Fonts

-ansigo inherits all the embedded fonts from ansilove/C as binary data, so the most popular typefaces for rendering ANSi / ASCII art are available at your fingertips.
+go-ansi inherits all the embedded fonts from ansilove/C as binary data, so the most popular typefaces for rendering ANSi / ASCII art are available at your fingertips.

 PC fonts can be (all case-sensitive):